mariobox/mariosanchez.org/content/booknotes/pom.md

 <img src="/img/pom.jpg" width="150px">

-[The Psychology of Money](https://www.collaborativefund.com/blog/book-the-psychology-of-money/), by Morgan Housel, is probably the first book I would read if I was starting over and trying to understand how to build wealth.
-It deals more with the mindsets conducive to acquiring and keeping money than personal finance tactics.
+[The Psychology of Money](https://www.collaborativefund.com/blog/book-the-psychology-of-money/), by Morgan Housel, is probably the first book I would read.
+More than short term tactics, it deals with the mindset we need to develop to acquire wealth.

-Even for somebody like me, with more than 30 years saving and investing money, the book contained several insights that I hadn't figured out yet, and gave me good pointers on how to fine-tune my investing strategies going forward.

-I have included the most relevant quotes from the book below, and highlighted those that most resonated with me.
+I have included the most relevant quotes from the book below, although I highly recommend that you read the whole book.

 -----